OwenBrush/particle-collider-game/README.md

 Project made as part of the Unity Junior Programmer course

+### Given requirements:
+- The prototype must count something.
+- There must be a UI element displaying that count.

 ### Goals:
 - Create a simple functional game in a short amount of time
-- Incorporate the theme of counting in some way

 ### Mechanics:
 - Player controls paddle that needs to catch oncoming spheres
-- Games ends when timer runs out
+- Game ends when timer runs out
-- catching spheres adds time to timer
+- Catching spheres adds time to timer
 - Spheres move inreasingly more erratically as time passes (or the timer accumilates/runs out?)

 ### Graphics: